A farmer from Cornsey, near Consett, has scooped a prestigious national award for the way he manages his land.

 The contest – run by Innovation for Agriculture and The Farm Carbon Cutting Toolkit – seeks to reward farmers who look after the health of their soil in a way that cuts carbon emissions and supports sustainable agriculture.

-Mr Suddes – who both farms cattle and raises crops – changed the way he farmed nine years ago in an attempt to improve his soil management.
+Mr Suddes, who farms cattle and raises crops, changed the way he farmed nine years ago in an attempt to improve his soil management.